【Commutan Fukushima】From recovery to future growth. Enjoy learning about the Fukushima environment and sustainable development goals (SDGs).

 three-dimensional model of Fukushima Prefecture

-▲Images appear on a white, three-dimensional model of Fukushima Prefecture.
+▲Images projected onto a 3D model of Fukushima Prefecture.

 Commutan Fukushima